Core Idea

 • Stakeholder pressure: executives use resource allocation as proxy for organisational influence

-• Fear of saying no: managers avoid the difficult conversation of explicit trade-offs
+• Fear of saying no: managers avoid explicit trade-offs

 • Optimistic planning: each project “only needs one engineer for a sprint”, but totals compound